mike590/Polly/readme.txt

 After mapping all single vowel-to-consonants combination, search for syllables with multiple vowels.
 Make alternative rhyme-map algorithm:
   1. Selects the pronunciation symbols from the selected syllables
   2. Finds the vowel and the following consonant/combo of consonants
   3. Searches through other words for exact matches.
   Less durable, but requires no mapping.
 May need to use as placeholder if manual rhyme mapping doesn't come out well.
+Explore how to use original master rhyme map (as opposed to stress free rhyme map) to include stresses in the codification.